University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 Next practical we'll look at doing more with our read alignments (calling variants, embedding variants back into the graph).

-## Part 4:  Multiple Sequence Alignment graph
+# Part 4:  Multiple Sequence Alignment graph

-As well as the method we used above (a reference genome and a vcf), we can also build graphs using Multiple Sequence Alignment.
+We can also build pangenome graphs using Multiple Sequence Alignment.
 This method is often used when we have a number of high quality haplotype-resolved assemblies available.
-We align them with each other to see where each of the sequences is similar and where they differ.
+We align the haplotype sequences with each other to see where each of the sequences is similar and where they differ.

 ```
 cd ~/GraphGenomes/msa
 ```

+The HLA (Human Leukocyte Antigen) is a set of genes located on Chromosome 6 that encode for proteins used by the immune system to tell whether a cell belongs to the body or not (eg, infection, cancer, transplants).
+HLA typing is where we identify the specific alleles of a persons HLA genes.
+This information is commonly used for determining the best match for organ transplants.
+When the HLA alleles of a patient are more similar to the HLA alleles of their organ donor, the patient is much less likely to reject the organ.
+We'll be building a pangenome graph from a small number of haplotypes from the Human Leukocyte Antigen complex located on chromosome 6.

 Take a look at the `HLA_haplotypes.fa` file.

 - What does it contain?
 - How many sequences are there?

-Now build the graph with `vg msga` and index it.
+We will build the graph with `vg msga` and `vg mod` and then we will index it.
-It's going to print out a heap of warnings because the `vg msga` module is not strictly the recommended way to produce multiple sequence alignments.
-We don't have the software for other methods and this works for our purposes.
+Don't panic when it prints warnings.
+This is because the `vg msga` module is not strictly the recommended way to produce multiple sequence alignments but we don't have the software on our machines for other methods and `vg msga` works for our purposes.

 ```
 vg msga -f HLA_haplotypes.fa -t 2 -k 16 | vg mod -U 10 - | vg mod -c -X 256 - > hla.vg
 vg index hla.vg -x hla.xg -g hla.gcsa
 ```

-- What do the parameters `-U` and `-c` from `vg mod` do?
+- What do each of the three steps in the first command above do?

 And visualise again!